Abdoulaye Harouna: Professional career

 Harouna started his career with AS Nigelec in his home country Niger.
 In October 2019, Harouna played in the 2020 BAL Qualifying Tournaments with the team.

 In May 2021, he joined Cameroonian club FAP Basketball to play in the inaugural BAL season.
 Harouna led FAP in scoring with 19.3 points per game and guided his team to the quarterfinals.

 Since November 2021, Harouna plays in Morocco with AS Salé of the Division Excellence.
 He helped them win the Division Excellence title in 2022.

 After starting the season in Morocco with Salé, in February 2023, Harouna joined the ABC Fighters for Season 3 of the BAL.

+In December 2023, Harouna announced on Instagram that he had signed with Senegalese club AS Douanes, runners-up of the previous BAL season, for the 2024 season.
+On 5 May 2024, Harouna scored a BAL career-high 35 points in a 76–59 win over Monastir.
+Douanes was eliminated in the quarterfinals by Petro de Luanda, however, Harouna led the league in steals with 4 per game and was named to the All-BAL Defensive First Team for the first time.
+Harouna was also named to the All-BAL Second Team.

+On 24 September 2024, Harouna signed with Cameroonian team KSA for the upcoming Road to BAL games.
+However, eventually, he did not play for the team.
+In October 2024, he was announced to join the Nairobi City Thunder from Kenya for the 2024–25 season.
+Harouna helpe the Thunder qualify for their first-ever BAL season.

+In March 2025, he was announced by Senegalese champions ASC Ville de Dakar for the 2025 BAL season.